fimshagal/tardigrade/readme.md

 store.dispatch(updateExample);
 ```

 Pure Redux requires defining actions, reducers, and dispatchers for each state change.
-Tardigrade simplifies this process, reducing the amount of boilerplate code needed to manage state.
+Tardigrade as Redux Toolkit simplifies this process, reducing the amount of boilerplate code needed to manage state.

 ---